Thursday, September 13, 2018

 Maxime "Max" DuCharme, Commandant of Linton Hall Military School, Passes Away

-Maxime "Max" L. DuCharme, Jr. who was Linton Hall Military School's fourth and last Commandant, passed away on or about June 11, 2018.
+(Updated on June 18, 2024 to include precise date and cause of death, and to add a copy of his draft registration card.)
+Maxime "Max" Louis DuCharme, Jr. who was Linton Hall Military School's fourth and last Commandant, passed away on June 8, 2018 at “22:23 Military” time (according to the death certificate) at Bozeman Deaconess Hospital in Bozeman, Montana due to a complete heart block two days before his death.
+He was ninety years old.
 Funeral services were held at 11 a.m. on June 21 at Sunset Hills Cemetery in Bozeman, Montana.
-Mr. DuCharme was ninety years old.
-Born on December 17, 1927, he was himself a Linton Hall alumnus, having attended during seventh and eighth grade.
+Mr. DuCharme was cremated.
+Born on December 17, 1927, in Washington, D.C., he was himself a Linton Hall alumnus, having attended during seventh and eighth grade.

 In 1946, he graduated from Belmont Abbey, a high school founded by Benedictine monks (and later a four-year college) in Belmont, N.C..
 Belmont Abbey's 1946 yearbook, the Spire, below his name bears the quote "The cynosure of neighboring eyes," a quote from John Milton's 1645 L'Allegro.
 He is described in the yearbook as "A happy-go-lucky fellow, handsome, plays football, and loves a good bull session.
 His effervescent friendliness and his gentlemanly manner [have] won many friends for him during his past four years at the Abbey.
 He is a cadet Lieutenant."